rust-lang/rust-bindgen/CONTRIBUTING.md

 ### Writing a Predicate Script

-Writing a `predicate.sh` script for a `bindgen` test case is fairly straightforward.
-One potential gotcha is that `creduce` can and will attempt to reduce test cases into invalid C/C++ code.
-That might be useful for C/C++ compilers, but we generally only care about valid C/C++ input headers.
+Writing a `predicate.sh` script for a `bindgen` test case is straightforward.
+We already have a general purpose predicate script that you can use, you just have to wrap and configure it.

-Here is a skeleton predicate script:

 ```bash
 #!/usr/bin/env bash